Poisons and Toxins in Bulldogs and French Bulldogs

 1. If you can get to an emergency hospital right away try to induce vomiting with oral hydrogen peroxide or Ipecac

-3. Supportive therapy is all we can do to improve survival (there is no antidote) and will include:
+Supportive care is all we can do to improve survival (there is no antidote) and will include:

 - IV fluid